Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 Washing.

-The doctor immediately softens the sulfuric plug by introducing a solution of 3% hydrogen peroxide, glycerin or another drug into the ear canal.
-Next, the ear canal is leveled by pulling the auricle back and up, warm (37 ⁰С) water or saline is injected into it under pressure.
+The doctor immediately softens the wax plug by injecting a solution of 3% hydrogen peroxide, glycerin or another drug into the ear canal.
+Next, the ear canal is leveled by pulling the auricle back and up, and warm (37 ⁰C) water or saline solution is injected into it under pressure.
 Most often, a Janet syringe or a regular 150 ml syringe without a needle is used for this manipulation.
-A container is placed at the edge of the ear, where the liquid flows out along with the cork.
-Most often, 2-4 washes are required for complete removal.
+A container is placed at the edge of the ear, into which the liquid flows out along with the plug.
+Most often, complete removal requires 2-4 washes.

-The procedure is almost painless, gives a good effect.
-Sometimes it turns out to be ineffective, especially if the blockage is too tight.
-It is prohibited for inflammation in the ears, perforation of the eardrum, diabetes mellitus, high blood cholesterol.
+The procedure is practically painless and gives a good effect.
+Sometimes it turns out to be ineffective, especially if the blockage is too dense.
+It is prohibited for inflammation of the ears, perforation of the eardrum, diabetes mellitus, and high cholesterol in the blood.

 Aspiration.

-With the help of an electric suction unit, even the smallest accumulations of sulfur are removed.
-Most often, this procedure is performed after washing to completely clean the ear canal.
+Using an electric suction, even the smallest accumulations of sulfur are removed.
+Most often, this procedure is performed after rinsing to completely clean the ear canal.

-Helps to 100% remove accumulations of sulfur from the ear canal, does not require the use of anesthesia.
-It works only on soft corks or those that have been softened beforehand.
-There is a risk of damage to the skin of the ear canal or eardrum with a hard suction tip.
+Helps to remove 100% accumulations of wax from the ear canal and does not require the use of anesthesia.
+Only works on soft plugs or those that have been previously softened.
+There is a risk of damage to the skin of the ear canal or eardrum from the hard suction tip.

-This is a dry desulfurization method.
+This is a dry wax removal method.
 The procedure is carried out using special surgical instruments (hook and tweezers).

-A similar cleaning of the ears from sulfuric plugs is carried out in cases where liquids cannot be injected into the ear canal.
-A fairly high probability of injury to the ear canal and eardrum with instruments.
+This type of cleaning of the ears from wax plugs is carried out in cases where liquids cannot be introduced into the ear canal.
+There is a fairly high probability of injury to the ear canal and eardrum from instruments.

-If you decide to get rid of ear wax in the hospital, this does not mean that everything will be absolutely painless and simple.
+If you decide to get rid of wax plugs in your ears in the hospital, this does not mean that everything will be absolutely painless and simple.
 In some cases, complications occur that even a doctor cannot prevent.
 The removal procedure may cause:

 • bleeding;